Kentucky Coal Museum

-The Kentucky Coal Museum is heritage center located in Benham, Kentucky.
+The Kentucky Coal Museum is a heritage center located in Benham, Kentucky.
 Its focus is the history of the coal industry in Eastern Kentucky, featuring specific exhibits on the company towns of Benham and neighboring Lynch.
 It is housed in a former company store that was built by International Harvester in 1923.
 In June 1990, the Tri-City Chamber of Commerce purchased the building for the future site of the museum.
 After receiving additional grants from the state of Kentucky, the museum opened in May 1994.

 Building

 Built in the 1920s by International Harvester, the museum features four stories of exhibits on the mining history and the coal miner's life.
 It is a contributing building to the Benham Historic District, which is on the National Register of Historic Places.

 In April 2017 the Kentucky Coal Museum added 80 solar panels which cut $8,000 off its annual electricity bill.
 The Southeastern Kentucky Community and Technical College own the Kentucky Coal Museum and thanks to them they paid for the installation of the solar panels.
 The solar panels for the museum now generate 60 kilowatts of power at maximum capacity.